fruit-php/routekit/README.md

 RouteKit store routing rules in tree structure, so the matching speed will not be affected by how many rules you have.
 In other words, the matching process has constant time complexity.

 More further, in generated custom router class, we use a Finite State Machine to do the matching process, eliminates all possible function calls.
 Function calls are much slower comparing to opcode actions (`if`, `switch`, assignments, arithmatic operations, etc.) and hashtable manuplating.
-In practice, the FSM approach can run 2x faster than tree lookup, or more than 20x faster comparing to array implementations.
+In practice, the FSM approach can run more than 20x faster comparing to array implementations.

 ### Static call